Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/10-get_moving_with_alveo/03-xrt-memory-allocation.md

                  NULL);
 ```

-In this case we're allocating our OpenCL buffer objects significantly earlier in the program, and we also
-don't have userspace pointers yet.
-We can still, though, pass these buffer objects to enqueue
-`MigrateMemObjects()` and other OpenCL functions.
-The backing storage is allocated at this point, we just
-don't have a userspace pointer to it.
+In this case, we are allocating our OpenCL buffer objects significantly earlier in the program, and we also do not have userspace pointers yet.
+We can still, though, pass these buffer objects to enqueue `MigrateMemObjects()` and other OpenCL functions.
+The backing storage is allocated at this point, we just do not have a userspace pointer to it.

 The call to the `cl::Buffer` constructor looks very similar to what we had before.
-In fact, only two things
-have changed: we pass in the flag `CL_MEM_ALLOC_HOST_PTR` instead of `CL_MEM_USE_HOST_PTR` to tell the
-runtime that we want to allocate a buffer instead of using an existing buffer.
-We also no longer need to
-pass in a pointer to the user buffer (since we're allocating a new one), so we pass `NULL` instead.
+In fact, only two things have changed: we pass in the flag `CL_MEM_ALLOC_HOST_PTR` instead of `CL_MEM_USE_HOST_PTR` to tell the runtime that we want to allocate a buffer instead of using an existing buffer.
+We also no longer need to pass in a pointer to the user buffer (since we are allocating a new one), so we pass `NULL` instead.

-We then need to map our OpenCL buffers to the userspace pointers to `a`, `b`, and `d` that we'll use immediately in software.
-There's no need to map a pointer to `c` at this time, we can do that later when we need to read from that buffer after kernel execution.
+We then need to map our OpenCL buffers to the userspace pointers to `a`, `b`, and `d` that we will use immediately in software.
+There is no need to map a pointer to `c` at this time, we can do that later when we need to read from that buffer after kernel execution.
 We do this as follows:

 ```cpp
 uint32_t*a = (uint32_t*)q.enqueueMapBuffer(a_buf,